tensorflow/swift/docs/GraphProgramExtraction.md

 As it turns out, this is the same sort of situation you get in object oriented languages like Java, C#, Scala, and Objective-C: in full generality, class references cannot be analyzed (this is discussed in our [Why *Swift* for TensorFlow](WhySwiftForTensorFlow.md) document).
 A compiler can handle many common situations through heuristic-based analysis (using techniques like [interprocedural alias analysis](http://llvm.org/pubs/2005-05-04-LattnerPHDThesis.html) and [class hierarchy analysis](https://dl.acm.org/citation.cfm?id=679523)) but relying on these techniques as part of the programming model means that small changes to code can break the heuristics they depend on.
 This is an inherent result of relying on [Heroic optimizations](http://nondot.org/sabre/2012-04-02-CGOKeynote.pdf) as part of the user-visible behavior of the programming model.

 Our feeling is that it isn’t acceptable to bake heuristics like these into the user-visible part of the programming model.
 The problem is that these approaches rely on global properties of a program under analysis, and small local changes can upset global properties.
 In our case, that means that a small change to an isolated module can cause new implicit data copies to be introduced in a completely unrelated part of the code - which could cause gigabytes worth of data transfer to be unexpectedly introduced.
-We refer to this as “spooky action at a distance”, and because it could introduce unsettling feelings into our users, we deny it.
+We refer to this as "spooky action at a distance", and because it could introduce unsettling feelings into our users, we deny it.

 The second problem is that collections like `Array`, `Dictionary`, and other types are built out of reference types like classes.
 It turns out that Swift’s array and dictionary types are built on the principles of value semantics, which compose very naturally on top of the pointer aliasing and other existing analyses that Swift provides.
 Because these are very commonly used and could be special-cased in the implementation, one could argue that we should build special support for these types into the compiler (like `tf.TensorArray` in TensorFlow).

 On the other hand, indices into these data structures are almost always dynamic themselves: you don’t use constant indices into an array, you use an array because you’re going to have a `for` loop over all its elements.
 While it is possible that we could build in special support for unrolling loops over array elements, this is a [slippery slope](https://en.wikipedia.org/wiki/Slippery_slope) which would eventually lead to a large number of additional special cases added to the model.
-At this point in our implementation, we prefer to hold the line and not special case any “well known” types: it is easier to add new things later if needed than it is to take add them proactively and take them away if unneeded.
+At this point in our implementation, we prefer to hold the line and not special case any "well known" types: it is easier to add new things later if needed than it is to take add them proactively and take them away if unneeded.

 While Swift’s type system overall is a good fit for what we’re doing in this project, there is one exceptional case that we’d love to see improved.
 Swift has a well designed [error handling system](https://github.com/apple/swift/blob/master/docs/ErrorHandling.rst) (with a [detailed rationale](https://github.com/apple/swift/blob/master/docs/ErrorHandlingRationale.rst)).
 Unfortunately, while the design of this system was specifically intended to support throwing typed errors, at present, Swift only supports throwing values through type-erased `Error` existentials.
 This makes error handling completely inaccessible to our TensorFlow work and anything else that relies on reliable static analysis.
-We would love to see this extended to support “typed throws” as a natural solution to complete the static side of Swift.
+We would love to see this extended to support "typed throws" as a natural solution to complete the static side of Swift.

 ## Explaining the Swift for TensorFlow model to users

-Above we claimed that good usability requires us to “provide a simple, predictable, and reliable programming model that is easy to intuitively understand, can be explained to a user in a few paragraphs, and which the compiler can reinforce with warnings and other diagnostics”.
+Above we claimed that good usability requires us to "provide a simple, predictable, and reliable programming model that is easy to intuitively understand, can be explained to a user in a few paragraphs, and which the compiler can reinforce with warnings and other diagnostics".
 We think that our design achieves that.

 Our user model fits in a single paragraph: you write normal imperative Swift code against a normal Tensor API.
 You can use (or build) arbitrary high level abstractions without a performance hit, so long as you stick with the static side of Swift: tuples, structs, functions, non-escaping closures, generics, and the like.
 If you intermix tensor operations with host code, the compiler will generate copies back and forth.
 Likewise, you’re welcome to use classes, existentials, and other dynamic language features but they will cause copies to/from the host.
 When an implicit copy of tensor data happens, the compiler will remind you about it with a compiler warning.

 One of the beauties of this user model is that directly aligns with several of the defaults encouraged by the Swift language (e.g. closures default to non-escaping and the use of zero-cost abstractions to build high level APIs), and the core values of Swift API design (e.g. the pervasive use of value semantics strongly encourages the use of structs over classes).
-We believe that this will make Swift for TensorFlow “feel nice in practice” because you don’t have to resort to anti-idiomatic design to get things to work.
+We believe that this will make Swift for TensorFlow "feel nice in practice" because you don’t have to resort to anti-idiomatic design to get things to work.

 Our implementation work is still early, but we are shifting from an early research project into a public open source project now because we believe that the theory behind this approach has been proven out.
 We are far enough along in the implementation to have a good understanding of the engineering concerns facing an actual implementation of these algorithms.